 To ensure accessibility for all who live, work, and play in incorporated Camas, we are updating two important plans:

-Self-Evaluation Plan (SEP) – A study of our current curb ramps, traffic signal, sidewalks, policies, and practices to ensure there are no barriers to people with disabilities in the public right of way.
+Self-Evaluation Plan (SEP) – A study of our current curb ramps, traffic signals, sidewalks, policies, and practices to ensure there are no barriers to people with disabilities in the public right of way.

 Americans with Disabilities Act (ADA) Transition Plan – An outline including priorities, schedules, and budgets for removing accessibility barriers identified in the SEP.